xraypy/xraylarch/_sources/installation.rst.txt

 The latest release version of Larch is |release|.

 Larch is in active and continuing development.
-The goal is to release versions every six months, but we don't use a strict schedule, and typically release more often than that.
+We do not use a strict schedule, but for the past few years, new versions have typically been released every 2 months or so.

 There are three ways to install Larch.
 Which of these is right for you will depend on your operating system and your familiarity with the Python